ALLUOS/ALLUOS.github.io/_posts/2021-04-02-implementation.md

 ### Debug mode

 This debug mode allows a developer to play through the vocabulary guessing and sentence correction task much faster because only one iteration is played instead of three.
 This means instead of the usual three required answers per group member, only one answer is required.
 In addition, the discussion task is accelerated by shortening the duration in which answers are allowed.
-Moreover, hints or solutions to the task at hand are now printed to the console, so that a progression through the tasks takes less effort.
+Moreover, hints or solutions to the task at hand are now printed to the console, so that a progression through the tasks takes less effort and eventual incorrect utterances of the bot can be spotted more easily.
 Also, the sentence correction task can be played by a single developer in the debug mode.
 The debug mode can be activated by a developer by setting a debug option in the bot config file to `true`.
 All in all, the new debug mode reduced the time of a full play-through of the game from around 30 minutes to 10 minutes.

 ### Rejection of Automated Testing